mricardo888/ImageConvert/README.md

 ## 🚀 Usage

-### 🔁 Easy Conversion Example
+### 🔁 Easy Example

-If you're just looking to convert one image to another format, it's as simple as:
+If you just want to convert one image to another format:

 ```python
 from imageconvert import ImageConvert